bobandash/synqsell_shopify/aws/README.md

 #### Single SQS Queue with a Webhook Coordinator:

-Instead of creating multiple SQS queues for each Shopify webhook topic, I chose a simpler design using one FIFO SQS and a coordinator function.
-This approach processes all events in order while reducing the complexity of managing multiple queues and their processing times.
-Although dedicated queues per topic could offer parallel processing, my current design ensures ordered processing across all topics, which is better for data consistency.
+Instead of just filtering every webhook topic by Event Rules in EventBridge, I chose to use a FIFO SQS and a webhook coordinator function that invokes the webhook by topic.
+Webhooks are basically POST requests that send the event payload, and you create logic to process the event payload.
+But, it's possible for the same webhook to be sent multiple times.
+The Lambda functions I've written are idempotent, and I didn't want to deal with the scenario that the same webhook is processed twice for an important webhook topic such as fulfillmentsUpdate.
+If fulfillmentsUpdate was called twice, then the retailer may end up paying the supplier twice if I didn't handle it properly.
+By using an SQS, I can ensure deduplication (so webhooks are not sent multiple times) while also reliably storing the message in the queue for retry without losing data.

 #### Decoupled and Scalable Processing with Lambda

 The coordinator function asynchronously invokes separate Lambda functions to handle each webhook topic:

 Async Lambda Invocation: By invoking Lambdas asynchronously, the coordinator function doesn't wait for them to complete, which speeds up the overall processing time.
-Lambda DLQ for Error Handling: Each Lambda function should be by its own DLQ, which would allow me to retry failed webhook processing.
+Lambda DLQ for Error Handling: Each Lambda function has its own DLQ, which would allow me to retry failed webhook processing.
 This setup ensures robustness by isolating failures and enabling targeted retries without affecting the main event flow.

 #### Future Considerations

 As SynqSell gains users and traffic patterns become more predictable, I plan to revisit certain architectural decisions:

 Multi-AZ Deployment: Currently, I’m not leveraging multiple Availability Zones for resources like Lambda and NAT Gateways to reduce costs.
 If the application scales, I will have to use more resilient, multi-AZ infra setup.
-EC2 Reserved Instances: If load patterns become stable, migrating from Fargate to EC2 Reserved Instances could significantly reduce costs.
+EC2 Reserved Instances: If load patterns become stable, migrating from Fargate to EC2 Reserved Instances could reduce costs.

 ## Common Commands